Animal Responsibility Bylaw

 If this was suggested as a phased transition it may be better.

-EWinters over 3 years ago
+EWinters almost 4 years ago

 Leave the cats alone, please.
 Better make sure all the dog owners, whose dogs regularly poop on the beach at Departure Bay are fined.
 As well as when ' the dog on a leash' rule is abused, which happens everywhere.
 When a dog attacks people, the punishment should be really strict, not just slap on the hand.
 Thanks

-Helen over 3 years ago
+Helen almost 4 years ago

 It is definitely time for cat bylaws.
 We have detailed bylaws controlling dogs and nothing for cats.
 House cats are not wild animals and should not have free rein over our city.
 It's a choice to have a cat and if someone chooses to be a cat owner then they need to be held accountable for their animal.